MicrosoftDocs/dynamics-365-intelligent-order-management/topics/deploy.md

 [!include [banner](includes/banner.md)]
 [!include [banner](includes/preview-banner.md)]

-Dynamics 365 Intelligent Order Management is currently in public preview, allowing customers and partners to evaluate and provide feedback.
-The app runs on the Microsoft Azure infrastructure.
+Dynamics 365 Intelligent Order Management is currently in the public preview release phase, allowing customers and partners to evaluate and provide feedback.
+Intelligent Order Management is a Software as a Service (SaaS) app that runs on the Microsoft Azure infrastructure.

 ## Deployment options